What are Analytics views?

 Custom Analytics views

-If the default Analytics views do not meet your needs, you can create custom views to fine-tune the records, fields, and history returned to Power BI.
+If the default Analytics views don't meet your needs, you can create custom views to fine-tune the records, fields, and history returned to Power BI.
+With a custom view, you can define the following options:

 - Sharing options